Alessandro1103/obsidian/Vault1/Zettelkasten/Adversarial Search.md

 - It needs an accurate/fast evaluation function
 - Has a very large branching factor, meaning there are many possible moves at each turn, making the game tree expansive and challenging to explore fully.

+Last algorithm is the Monte Carlo Tree:
+How to estimate the value of a state?
+Average utility over a number of simulations of complete games starting from the state (playout).
+A playout policy needs to bias the moves towards good ones.

 ---
 # References